Jon0/shader_template/README.md

-testing glfw, glm and cmake
+testing glfw, glm and cmake.